LeBron James gets 1st win as a Laker in romp over Suns

 TIP-INS

 Lakers: James has five fewer triple-doubles than Wilt Chamberlain.
-James has three triple doubles in his career against Phoenix. ...
-Los Angeles outscored Phoenix 44-24 in the second quarter. ...
-Stephenson scored 12 points in the first half on six of seven shooting. ...
+James has three triple-doubles in his career against Phoenix. ...
+Stephenson scored 12 points in the first half on 6-of-7 shooting. ...
 Lakers have won four straight in Phoenix after losing 11 in a row there. ...
 Like Ayton, current Lakers broadcaster and former player Mychal Thompson was born in the Bahamas and was the No. 1 overall pick in the NBA (by Portland).

 Suns: Booker fell two points shy of becoming the first Suns player to score 25 points or more in the first four games of a season since Charlie Scott in 1972-73. ...
 Phoenix has lost its last three games by 28, 20 and 18 points. ...
 Ayton found himself defending James one-on-one twice in the second half.
 James missed a 3 the first time and drove for a layup, which rimmed out, on the second.